EARTH SUSTAINING SCIENCES

 Water is a fundamental element of the global economy.
 Generally in areas without healthy water resources or agriculture societally wide economic growth is restricted or difficult to sustain.
 Without access to clean water, nearly every industry suffers most notably, agriculture.
 As clean or fresh, unpolluted water scarcity grows as a global concern, food security is also brought into consideration.
 A major issue for agriculture is the increasing salinity of soils and water brought about by excessive clearing, geological structure and over extraction of ground and surface water without adequate replenishment.

-Agricultural water, is water committed for use in the production of food and fibre.
+Agricultural water, is water committed for use in the production of food and fiber.
 On average, 80 percent of fresh water drawn from surface and groundwater is used to produce food and other agricultural products.

 With modern advancements, crops are being cultivated year round in countries all around the world.
 As water usage becomes a more pervasive global issue, irrigation practices for crops are being refined and becoming more sustainable.
 While there are a variety of irrigation systems, these may be grouped as: high flow and low flow and must be managed precisely to prevent runoff, over spray, or low-head drainage

 Fifty years ago, the common perception was that water was an infinite resource.
 At this time, there were fewer than half the current number of people on the planet.
 Affluence was not as high, individuals consumed fewer calories and ate less meat, so less water was needed to produce their food.
 They required a third of the volume of water we presently take from rivers.
 Today, the competition for water resources has increased in intensity.
 This is because there are now close to eight billion people on the planet, their consumption cereals, meat and vegetables is rising.
-Competition for water from industry, urbanisation and biofuel crops is rising congruently.
+Competition for water from industry, urbanization and bio-fuel crops is rising congruently.
 To avoid a global water crisis farmers will have to find ways top more effectively find, manage and utilise water to increase productivity to meet growing demands for food, while industry and cities also find ways to use water more efficiently.

 Successful agriculture is dependent upon farmers having sufficient access to water.
 However, water scarcity is already a critical constraint to farming in many parts of the world.
 Scarcity is where there is not enough water to meet all demands, including that needed for ecosystems to function effectively.
 Climate change is considered to be a contributor.
 Arid regions frequently suffer from water scarcity.
 It also occurs where water seems abundant but where resources are over committed.
 This can occur where there is over development of hydraulic infrastructure, usually for irrigation.
 Symptoms of water scarcity include environmental degradation and declining usable groundwater.
 Economic scarcity can be caused by a lack of investment in water or insufficient human capacity to satisfy the demand for water.
 Symptoms include a lack of infrastructure, with people often having to fetch water from rivers for domestic and agricultural uses.
 Some 2.8 billion people currently live in water-scarce areas.